agrobricks/react-native-bluetooth-escpos-printer/README.md

 # react-native-bluetooch-escpos-printer

-React-Native plugin for the bluetooth ESC/POS & TSC printers.
+React-Native plugin for the bluetooth ESC/POS printers.

 Any questions or bug please raise a issue.